melaniebrgr/learning-computer-science/09-science/01-antibodies.md

 > In future, porting abYdraw to JavaScript would allow the full graphical user interface to be used via a web page with no need to install software locally.

+### Veritas (7)

+The verified Taxonomy for Antibodies (VERITAS) is a classification and nomenclature scheme "extensible to multispecific therapeutic formats and beyond".

+"These text-based names can therefore be inputs to machine learning algorithms or used for automated format classification because they are rooted in structure."
+VERITAS names are unambiguously correlated to format structure, a feature which is lacking in the current, colloquial names used to describe antibody formats.
+Colloquial nomenclature can lead to errors.
+"It is conceivable that such mistakes could become more prevalent as the MsAb format landscape expands and diversifies, which could be inconvenient or even costly for researchers and the biopharmaceutical industry.
+In contrast, VERITAS names describe the exact relationship between different modules in a format, including differentiation between different amino acid chains in a multimer, relative orientation of various modules on these chains, and noncovalent interactions between different chains.
+Therefore, VERITAS decreases the chances for errors arising from nomenclature because the structure of a format can be derived from its name."

+- The expansion of the “zoo” described by Brinkmann and Kontermann in 2017 is now stampeding over reliable scientific discourse between and within large research teams.
+- "schematic diagrams could be easily derived using the rules of the nomenclature system, and vice-versa, so that scientists who find it easier to communicate in images can do so with equivalent precision."
+- Formats are broken down into modular subunits and represented as a multimerization center plus N- and C-terminal appendages
+- this paradigm is formalised in text form with a simple set of symbols, leading to a systematic nomenclature scheme that is still easily understood
+- This scheme, VERITAS, is extensible beyond IgG-based formats and can theoretically produce systematic names for any multimer.
+- With the VERITAS scheme, all antibody-based formats can be broken down into various modules.
+The modules of every format can be classified as one of the following: 1) N-terminal appendages (e.g., VHH, VH, VL, CH1, CH2, CH3, CL, Fd, LC, scFv, scFab, protein); 2) C-terminal appendages (same as N-terminal appendages); and 3) Multimerization center (e.g., IgG, heteroIgG, Fc, heteroFc, Fab)
+- Multimerization center (e.g., IgG, heteroIgG, Fc, heteroFc, Fab).
+Formats have only one multimerization center, but this center can have one, multiple, or no modules attached at its N and C termini (appendages)
+- only module types which are multimeric can be considered the center of a format.
+For example, a single “VH” can never be the center of a format because a VH domain alone is not composed of multiple amino acid chains.
+- A dash (“-“) is used between modules (or sets of modules) that occur on the same amino acid chain, whereas an asterisk (“*”) is used between modules that are on separate chains.

 ## Formats

 ### In humans